 As we hold all of the ownership interests in our Operating Partnership, it is currently disregarded for income tax purposes.
 We intend that our Operating Partnership will qualify as a partnership for income tax purposes upon the admission of additional partners; however, if the IRS were to successfully challenge the status of our Operating Partnership as a partnership, it would be taxable as a corporation.
 In such event, this would reduce the amount of distributions that our Operating Partnership could make to us.
 This could also result in our losing REIT status and becoming subject to corporate level tax on our income.
 This would substantially reduce our cash available to pay distributions and the return on your investment.
-In addition, if any of the entities through which our Operating Partnership for federal income tax purposes, it would be subject to taxation as a corporation, thereby reducing distributions to our Operating Partnership.
+In addition, if any of the entities through which our Operating Partnership owns its properties, in whole or in part, loses its characterization as a disregarded entity or a partnership for federal income tax purposes, it would be subject to taxation as a corporation, thereby reducing distributions to our Operating Partnership.
 Such a recharacterization of an underlying property owner could also threaten our ability to maintain REIT status.